SystemsApproach/sdn/exercises.rst

 * https://www.virtualbox.org/wiki/Downloads
 * https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html

-Alternatively, you can also use these
+Alternatively, you can use these
 `scripts <https://github.com/opennetworkinglab/ngsdn-tutorial/tree/advanced/util/vm>`__
 to build a VM on your machine using Vagrant.